SimonAnnetts/php-i2cPi/README.md

     questions or words of support.

 Testing:
-    Build with gcc (Raspbian 8.3.0-6+rpi1) 8.3.0
+ * Builds with gcc (Raspbian 8.3.0-6+rpi1) 8.3.0
-    Built against PHP 7.3 (can be changed by setting the PHP version in the top of the build.sh script)
+ * Built against PHP 7.3 (can be changed by setting the PHP version in the top of the build.sh script)

 Prerequisites:
     You must have git, git-core, i2c-tools, libi2c0, swig, php-dev, php-cli and php-common installed